rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-services/index.md

 ### Load Balancing Services

 At this point, it would make sense to load balance our Wordpress service.
-Let's move on to how to [add a balancer service]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-balancers/) into our stack.
+Let's move on to how to [add a load balancer]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-balancers/) into our stack.